vorple/inform6/doc/inform6-functions.markdown

 * `UniqueIdentifier()`: generates a 12-digit unique identifier; you can use that for the names of your HTML elements.
 * `IntToString(i)`: returns an array representing the integer i.
-* `PrintStringOrArray(txt)`: displays the given string or buffer array.
+* `PrintStringOrArray(txt)`: displays the given string or buffer (byte) array.
+* `PrintStringOrWordArray(txt)`: displays the given string or word array.
-* `BuildCommand(str1, ..., str7)`: usage of this function is discouraged!
-It is used internally to concatenate strings, in almost every call to the Vorple interface; if you use it several times in a row, you overwrite hugehugestr, and you lose information.
+* `BuildCommand(str1, ..., str7)`: this function is used internally, in almost every call to the Vorple interface.
+It takes up to 7 Latin-1 strings or byte arrays and returns a byte array.
+It is perfectly safe for you to use this function in a call to `VorpleExecuteJavaScriptCommand`; if you use it in any other Vorple call, you run into the risk of nested calls to this function, which would overwrite hugehugestr and lose information.
 If you need a function to concatenate things, declare an array that's not hugehugestr and adapt the code of this function.
+* `ConcatenateUnicodeStrings(str1, ..., str7)`: this function takes up to 7 Unicode strings or word
+arrays and concatenates them; then sends back a byte array where all the unicode letters have been replaced by their \uxxxx equivalent, thus making the resulting array ready to be sent to a JS call, or a VorpleEscape call, or a BuildCommand call.
+* `UnicodeToLatin1(str)`: converts a Unicode string or a word array into a byte array where the Unicode letters have been escaped JS-style.

 Additionally, two "rulebooks" are used: VorpleInterfaceSetup, and StatusLineRulebook.
 If you declare an object as contained in either object, its description routine will be executed, respectively upon Vorple